San Marcos Growers LogoSan Marcos Growers

 Agave difformis - A small to medium-sized rhizomatous agave to 18 inches tall with narrow (1 inch wide) upright medium olive-green leaves that have a very pale gray-green, nearly white, midrib and pale gray downturned spines along the leaf margin.
 Plant in full sun.
 Drought tolerant.
 Hardy to at least 15 F. Agave difformis is a variable species and a close relative to Agave lophantha and Agave lechuguilla that grows at elevations of 5,000-6000' in rocky soils on the desert side of the Sierra Madre Occidental in Hidalgo and San Luis Potosi in North Central Mexico.
 The specific epithet 'difformis' given to this species by Alwin Berger when he first described the plant in "Die Agaven" was presumably because the clone he described had some leaf margins with spines and others lacking them.
 We have grown this plant since 2006 listed as Agave lopantha 'RBG' in the belief that it came so tagged from the Ruth Bancroft Garden.
 Several people commented that it looked more like a form of Agave lechuguilla than A. lophantha and one of them, Ruth Bancroft curator Brian Kemble, noted that the plant also did not come from their garden.
 Our thanks to Greg Starr who noted that this plant was nearly identical to seed grown plants that he had of Agave difformis.

-This information about Agave difformis displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Agave difformis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]